Undoubtedly, sales management is one of the toughest business disciplines to effectively master and execute.

 Hire and train new employees.

+You can’t do any sales management if there’s no sales force to manage.
 Sales teams boast a wide range of profiles, including development representatives, salespeople, business development managers, and more.
-Sales managers are responsible for hiring and training of these team members.
+Sales managers are responsible for hiring and training of these sales reps.

-Sales managers are responsible for setting the goals their teams aspire to achieve.
+The sales manager responsible for setting the sales goals that the sales force aspires to achieve.
 These quotas must make sense to each team member and strike a balance between being challenging and attainable.

 Manage and adapt sales processes.

-Sales managers must also determine the sales processes that the team will follow.
+Sales managers must also determine the sales processes that the sales force will follow.
 In order to steer the team in the right direction, these protocols have to be well-planned and based on experience.

 Motivate the team.

 Sales can be a demanding field.
 So to succeed, sales teams need the right type and amount of motivation.
-Therefore, sales managers must identify what works and what doesn’t.
+Therefore, successful sales management must identify what works and what doesn’t.